 *NAEP selects schools for participation and assigns dates by building.

-Alaska partners with Data Recognition Corporation (DRC) to administer the Performance Evaluation for Alaska’s Schools, or PEAKS.
 The assessment measures the Alaska English Language Arts & Mathematics standards adopted in 2012.
-The PEAKS assessments will be administered for the first time in spring 2017 to students in grades 3-10.
+The AK STAR assessments will be administered for the first time in spring 2022 to students in grades 3-9.